Skip to main navigation Skip to content Skip to footer

 The state must commit to an equitable, inclusive plan that will make new and repaired housing affordable to Texans with…

-Tags: FEMA, GLO, Housing, Hurricane Harvey, Hurricane recovery, State Action Plan, Texas
+Tags: Disaster recovery, FEMA, Housing, Housing news, Hurricane Harvey, State Action Plan, Texas, Texas GLO

 Houston coalition for equitable recovery advocates more resources for low-income survivors in comments to Texas officials